Linda Community School

 Together with True Thabo (an American non profit organisation) we have jointly presented a water purifier system to the new site to ensure that the pupils and staff have access to pure water.

-We are delighted to have established links for Linda with a number of schools outside Zambia.
+Zambezi Sunrise are delighted to have established links for Linda with a number of schools outside Zambia.
 We initially ‘twinned’ Linda Community School with Cramlington Village Primary School in the United Kingdom.
 As well as sharing exchanges of letters, video link greetings and artwork, the pupils and staff at Cramlington have raised funds to support our classroom building project and have ‘adopted’ one of the new classrooms.
-Another has been adopted by Durham School and their junior school Bow.
+Another classroom has been adopted by Durham School and their junior school Bow.
 Hesleden Primary School have provided books (the initial core of the school library) and uniform donations, as well as fundraising.
 Dr Thomlinson’s Church of England Middle School in Rothbury have also fundraised to help us.
 All of these schools have enjoyed letter exchanges with Linda.
 In Australia, Our Lady of the Sacred Heart Primary School in Randwick, New South Wales raised money that has helped fund the construction of new desks.

 Please keep visiting our website ‘news’ section for updates: work is progressing as quickly as donations allow.